-Principles of Church Planting (CP 201) is designed to help students understand the need for new, culturally relevant, and effective missional churches in North America.
-This is an overview course and includes: the biblical basis of church planting, the need for church planting, the profile of effective church planters and their teams, the challenges of church planting, and an introduction to church planting models and practices.
-In addition to classroom instruction, students visit current church planting locations and interview their lead pastors.
+Principles of Church Planting (CP 201) is designed to help students understand the need for new, culturally relevant, and effective missional churches.
+This is an overview course and includes: the biblical basis of church planting, the need for church planting, the profile of effective church planters and their teams, the challenges of church planting, and an introduction to the latest church planting models and practices.
+In addition to course instruction, students will hear from special guest practitioners, visit current church planting locations and interview their lead pastors.